Last Modified: 18 Aug 2014

 Bathroom facilities are available in the campsite with communal showers and bathroom separated by sex.

 You and a fellow traveller will share a tent for the next 4 nights.
 Sleeping bags are not provided on this trip so please bring your own.
 Alternatively you can hire it locally for approximately US$40 for the 4 nights.
 Make sure you inform your leader on day 1 of the trip if you intend to hire it locally for him/her to make the necessary arrangements.
-A thermarest/inflatable mattress is provided.
+A thermarest/inflatable mattress and small pillow are provided.

 Important: The strictly traditional "W hike" involves an overnight at Camping Los Cuernos.
 The space available to set up camp in this area is very limited (particularly on the busy summer months) and the terrain uncomfortable.
 The above itinerary skips this campsite by driving to the other side of the park (Laguna Amarga).
 We believe this change enhances the enjoyment of the trekking days.